saskian-prolifix/company-application-policies/prd-dash/terms_and_conditions.md

 ### Definitions
 For the purposes of these Terms and Conditions:

-- **Application:** The software program provided by the Company downloaded by You on any electronic device, named Prolific Diagnostics.
+- **Application:** The software program provided by the Company downloaded by You on any electronic device, named PRD Dash.

 - **Application Store:** The digital distribution service operated and developed by Apple Inc. (Apple App Store) or Google Inc. (Google Play Store) in which the Application has been downloaded.